haloriyan/bidhan/docs/Route.md

 redirect(route('profile'));
 ```

-> Every route cannot be has same name.
+> Every route cannot has a same name.
 Make sure it is unique when write the route name

 #### Get the full URL